AMetCoders/SuperHeroFighters/README.md

 4. Creation of game must start after or on the 21st of November

 5. Games must be finished and are no longer allowed to be worked on by the 21st of January

+6. Games must have a task to be completed by the player that is metioned at the start